Mickey's Disguises

 Mickey's Disguises is a 1933 short film in Larry Darmour's Mickey McGuire series starring a young Mickey Rooney.
 Directed by Jesse Duffy, the two-reel short was released to theaters on July 17, 1933 by RKO Radio Pictures.

 Synopsis

-After being accused of stealing chickens, Hambone's Uncle Nemo gets arrested.
-Mickey, Hambone, and the Gang believe that Nemo is innocent, and form a detective agency in order to catch the real thief.
-The kids suspect Mayor Davis' chauffeur; it's up to Billy (in a chicken costume) to catch the real crook.
+After being accused of stealing chickens, Hambone’s Uncle Nemo is arrested.
+Believing him to be innocent, Mickey, Hambone, and their friends form a detective agency to uncover the real culprit.

+Their suspicions fall on Mayor Davis’s chauffeur, and the group devises a plan to catch the thief, with Billy disguising himself in a chicken costume to lure out the real crook.